rosenbrockc/fortpy-el/README.md

 ### Emacs Package Installation

-The emacs package will hopefully be on MELPA soon so it can be downloaded and installed easily.
 If you don't already have MELPA added to your packages list, you can execute the following in your `*scratch*` buffer (using `C-x C-e`.

 ```lisp
 ;; Standard package.el + MELPA setup